siyia2/iso-commander/README.md

 ![2024-01-09-185254_grim](https://github.com/siyia2/mounter-elite-plus/assets/46220960/43d6bf11-12a4-46a1-bb1b-7c215e40b28a)

-State of the art secure and blazing fast terminal image mounter/converter written in C++, it allows mounting `ISOs` and/or converting `BIN&IMG&MDF` files to `ISO`.
-All paths are mounted under `/mnt/iso_*` format and all conversions take place at their local source directories, script requires `ROOT` access to `mount&unmount ISOs`.
+State of the art secure and blazing fast terminal image manager written in C++, it allows mounting `ISOs` and/or converting `BIN&IMG&MDF` files to `ISO`.
+All paths are mounted under `/mnt/iso_*` format and all conversions take place at their local source directories, it requires `ROOT` access to `mount&unmount ISOs`.

 Features:
 * Cached ISO management to reduce disk thrashing.